 Revisiting your goals will help you to jumpstart your art business.

-Identify what is working and what is not working.
+At the beginning of every month, identify what is working and what is not working.

 Solve A Problem